Grants

 Federal Grants

 The Federal Department of Education offers a variety of federal grants to students attending college.
-In order to receive the federal grants, you must complete the Free Application for Federal Student Aid (FAFSA).
+To apply for federal grants, you must complete the Free Application for Federal Student Aid (FAFSA).
 Learn more information about federal grants.

 Federal Pell Grant

-Pell grants are awarded only to undergraduate students who have not earned a bachelor's or a professional degree.
+Pell grants are awarded to eligible undergraduate students who have not earned a bachelor's or a professional degree.
 Amounts can change yearly.
-The amount you get, though, will depend on your:
+The amount you are eligible to receive can depend on your:

 • Financial need